nickobard/University/5.Semester/VIZ/hw03 - Visualization in Machine Learning/README.md

 - Further analysis of linearity and non-linearity in the dataset
 - AdaBoost model and its visualizations

-# Homework Assignment No. 3 - 📈 Visualization in Machine Learning from A to Z
+# Project 03 - 📈 Visualization in Machine Learning from A to Z

 ## 📚 Data